fido-device-onboard/pri-fidoiot/README.md

 Run the demo device

-As auto injection of ownership Voucher is enable in AIO by default; the ownership voucher is extended and stored in `ONBOARDING_CONFIG` table and the device is ready for TO1/2.
+As auto injection of ownership voucher is enabled in AIO by default; the ownership voucher is extended and stored in `ONBOARDING_CONFIG` table and the device is ready for TO1/2.

 #### Switching between mTLS and Digest Authentication for REST endpoints